GLOBAL MARKETS-Stocks, euro slide on worries over U.S. jobs

 By Barani Krishnan

-News that the world’s largest economy created just 80,000 jobs in June - far fewer than needed to bring down the 8.2 percent unemployment rate - added to evidence that Europe’s debt crisis was weighing on global growth.

-The gloomy jobs report stirred speculation that the Federal Reserve would have to resort to new stimulus to rescue the economy.
-But the specter of more easing did not stop the dollar from rallying, amid the broad flight from risk.
+Expectations rose that the Federal Reserve would have to resort to more monetary easing to revive U.S. growth.
+But that did not stop the dollar from surging amid the flight from risk.

 Oil and copper prices fell, along with gold.
 U.S. and German government bond prices leapt, with investors seeking safe havens in U.S. Treasuries and German bunds.

-European shares fell after the U.S. jobs data.
-They were down 1.0 percent, having been 0.2 percent lower before the data.
-World stocks fell 1.3 percent.
+European shares fell further after the jobs data, down 1.0 percent on the day, having been 0.2 percent lower beforehand.
+World stocks fell 1.2 percent.

 The 19-commodity Thomson Reuters-Jefferies CRB index was headed for its sharpest loss in a week as oil and copper prices fell more than 2 percent each.

-Gold slid 1.5 percent as investors turned to the perceived safety of the dollar.
-The spot price of gold was at $1,578.71 per ounce, down from $1,604.33 at Thursday’s close.
+Gold slid more than 1 percent in choppy trade as investors turned to the perceived safety of the dollar.
+The spot price of gold was at $1,585.24 per ounce, down from $1,604.33 at Thursday’s close.

-Benchmark U.S. 10-year Treasury note yields were at 1.5389 percent, the lowest in four days.
-Two-year German bond yields, hit negative territory for the first time on record.
+Benchmark U.S. 10-year Treasury note yields were at 1.5457 percent, their lowest in four days, and safe-haven German Bund futures hit a session high.